Ryson-Theo/Ryson-Theo/README.md

 ## About

-I build scalable APIs and production-ready systems with MERN, focusing on backend architecture and data integrity.
+I build scalable APIs and production-ready systems with MERN/MEAN, focusing on backend architecture and data integrity.
 My engineering philosophy prioritizes clean abstractions over clever hacks.
 Currently expanding into Python, ML, and cloud infrastructure to bridge full-stack development with intelligent systems.